Flowchart template

 One of the most frequent errors when diagramming an API lifecycle is collapsing multiple distinct steps into a single node for the sake of simplicity.
 For example, lumping "authentication" and "authorization" into one box obscures a critical distinction that often causes real-world bugs.
 Another common mistake is omitting error branches entirely, which produces a flowchart that only reflects the ideal scenario and fails as a diagnostic or educational tool.
 Avoid drawing the diagram from a purely code-centric perspective; instead, model it from the perspective of the request itself as it travels through each layer.
 Finally, do not forget to include external dependencies like third-party OAuth providers or caching layers such as Redis — leaving these out creates a misleading picture of system complexity and potential failure points.

-View REST API Request Lifecycle as another diagram type
+REST API Request Lifecycle, as another form.

 FAQ

-What does a REST API request lifecycle flowchart include?
+01What does a REST API request lifecycle flowchart include?

 It includes every stage a request passes through: client initiation, load balancer, authentication middleware, route handling, business logic, database interaction, and the response returned to the client, along with error and redirect branches.

-Who should use a REST API lifecycle flowchart?
+02Who should use a REST API lifecycle flowchart?

 Backend developers, API architects, DevOps engineers, and technical writers benefit most.
 It is also useful for product managers and QA teams who need to understand system behavior without reading code.

-How is a flowchart different from a sequence diagram for REST APIs?
+03How is a flowchart different from a sequence diagram for REST APIs?

 A flowchart focuses on the logical flow and decision points within a single system or process, while a sequence diagram emphasizes the chronological message exchange between multiple distinct actors or services.

-Can this template be used for GraphQL or gRPC APIs?
+04Can this template be used for GraphQL or gRPC APIs?

 Yes, with modifications.
 The core stages like authentication, business logic, and database access apply broadly, but you would need to adjust nodes to reflect protocol-specific steps such as query parsing for GraphQL or protobuf serialization for gRPC.